JohnFunk-Pivotal/CloudBrews-SpringCloudServices/README.md

 # Station 4 - Spring Cloud Services

 ## Introduction
-Spring Cloud Services is a seriese of tools to help build microservices style applications in Spring.
-They include several of the components from the NetFlixOSS components all wrapped up and easy to use for a Spring developer.
+Spring Cloud Services is a series of tools to help build microservices-style applications in Spring.
+They include several of the components from the NetflixOSS components all wrapped up and easy to use for a Spring developer.
 Pivotal Cloud Foundry also provides the runtime components as pre-packaged services that are easy to use.

 ![Spring Cloud Services Diagram](https://github.com/JohnFunk-Pivotal/CloudBrews-SpringCloudServices/blob/master/SpringCloudServices.png "Spring Cloud Services Diagram")

 In this exercise you will create two microservices one that calls another one.
 However we'll make sure that call is protected by a circuit breaker.
-For more of an explaination of the Circuit Breaker pattern ask the person helping with this station.
+For more of an explanation of the Circuit Breaker Pattern ask the person helping with this station.

 ##Setup